-In November 2020 I was awarded an Arts Council England grant enabling me to create a body of work to explore and raise awareness of Narcissistic abuse.
+In November 2020, Veronica Rowlands was awarded an Arts Council England grant to develop a body of work exploring and raising awareness of narcissistic abuse through socially engaged textile and illustration practice.

 Love Bombing